alex-stiff/alex-stiff.github.io/_posts/2022-08-20-session-zero.md

 A once prosperous city, Phandalin was destroyed and ransacked by Orcs in the late 10th century, and subsequently abandoned.
 Five hundred years later, it has been resettled by farmers and prospectors, and now acts as a frontier town for adventurers visiting the Sword Coast North.
 Its population consists primarily of humans, elves, halflings, and dwarves, although most of the dwarves live and work in the mines just outside town.

-Phandalin is generally a peaceful town.
-Recently however, rumours have been going around that a fearsome Ice Dragon has been terrorising the mines and eating the dwarves.
-Dragons are rare creatures, and most people go their whole lives without seeing one.
-Any adventurer who manages to kill a dragon will go down as a local legend, and their name will be known across the region.

 ## Prisoners

 The five adventurers wake up to the sound of crying.
 Lying on the cold hard stone floor in seprate cells of a rather flimsy looking prison, they see two ugly green skinned goblins dragging a young girl out of the room.
 The adventurers don't know each other.
 One minute they were traveling to Phandalin in search of work, knowledge, and coin, and the next minute they were here in this prison.
 They don't know how they got here, but they do know that they need to get out before the goblins come back.